Back to Insights

 2. Allocate and Protect Resources

 Leadership alignment without resource allocation is performative.
 This means not just approving a budget, but ring-fencing it for at least 12 months and protecting the initiative from competing demands.
-BCG's research found that the approximately 6% of organizations reporting significant AI value — the "high performers" — distinguish themselves not through technology selection but through their commitment to embedding AI into business processes.
+The small minority of organizations that report significant value from AI — the "high performers" — tend to distinguish themselves not through technology selection but through their commitment to embedding AI into business processes.

 3. Signal Through Personal Action